 If you want to force an action to be executed grouped, you can do so by placing a Force Grouped Execution statement at the start of the action file.
 Use of a Force Grouped Execution statement is the only means of executing an action called directly from the UI grouped.
 Remember, action execution always starts stepwise.

 Actions can be run from the UI or via the Batch Processor.
 When run via the Batch Processor, the action will be run on every folder which contains audio files.
-When starting the Batch Processor, the root folder is specified.
+When starting the Batch Processor, one or more root folders are specified.

 Actions can be separate entities, effectively files, contained in the Action Manager.
 These actions can be called from any other action.
 Actions can also be inline, contained inside an action file.
 Inline actions can only be called from within the action file which contains them.
 Unless otherwise directed, an action executes from its first statement to the end of an action file or until a Start statement is encountered.
 Start statements are used to specify the start of an inline action.
 There is no end statement for an action.
 You either hit the end of the file, or a Start statement.